PenguinRDH/Income-Tracker-and-Tax-Planner/README.md

 - Make sure the backend container is running
 - Check that `flask-cors` is installed (it should be in requirements.txt)
 - Rebuild the backend: `docker-compose up --build backend`

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgments

-- Tax brackets based on 2024 IRS single filer brackets
-- Built as a learning project for full-stack development with Docker